cjsmeele/stoomboot/README.md

 This project will consist of the following components:

-- A two-stage bootloader with FAT32 support
+- A two-stage bootloader with VFAT support
 - An operating system kernel that supports paged memory management, a virtual filesystem, and preemptive multitasking
 - Some userspace utilities, if we ever get that far :)